 How to prevent a Parastomal or an Incisional Hernia?

+In general, optimal surgical approach (you need a good surgeon), good physical condition, orderly life, and wearing ostomy support or hernia belt are major factors preempting incisional and parastomal hernias.
 “Surgeons should have a keen knowledge of the advantages and disadvantages of different incision types used for abdominal surgery.
-While many factors should be considered when choosing the incision type, formation of an incisional hernia should be part of the decision-making process.”9
+While many factors should be considered when choosing the incision type, formation of an incisional hernia should be part of the decision-making process.”10

+Certain studies have found a lower incidence of Parastomal Hernias is associated to the use of prophylactic mesh.
 “With such a high incidence of PSH and recent success with mesh repair, much attention has been given to prophylactic mesh placement at the time of primary stoma formation, especially for permanent colostomy after abdominoperineal resection (APR). […]A recent meta-analysis in 2012 that included three randomized controlled trials demonstrated a substantial difference in the incidence of PSH between controls and patients with prophylactic mesh.
 The incidence was 12.5% for those with mesh and 53% for controls with no difference in mesh-related morbidity.
-Studies have varied as to whether the prophylactic mesh was placed in an onlay, retromuscular, or intraperitoneal position.”11
+Studies have varied as to whether the prophylactic mesh was placed in an onlay, retromuscular, or intraperitoneal position.”12

-(1, 7) Parastomal hernia – current knowledge and treatment.
+(1) Parastomal hernia – current knowledge and treatment.
 Styliński, R., Alzubedi, A., & Rudzki, S. VideoSurgery And Other Miniinvasive Techniques.
 2018. https://www.termedia.pl/Parastomal-hernia-current-knowledge-and-treatment,42,31466,0,1.html

-(5) Incidence of and risk factors for stoma‐site incisional herniation after reversal.
+(2) Incidence of and risk factors for stoma‐site incisional herniation after reversal.
 Amelung, F., De Guerre, L., Consten, E., Kist, J., Verheijen, P., Broeders, I., & Draaisma, W. BJS Open.
 2018. https://onlinelibrary.wiley.com/doi/full/10.1002/bjs5.48

 (6) Laparoscopic repair of parastomal and incisional hernias with a modified Sugarbaker technique.
 Jeong, D., Park, M., Melich, G., Hur, H., Min, B., Baik, S., & Kim, N. Journal Of The Korean Surgical Society.
 2013. https://synapse.koreamed.org/DOIx.php?id=10.4174/jkss.2013.84.6.371

-(10) Prevention and treatment of parastomal hernia: a position statement on behalf of the Association of Coloproctology of Great Britain and Ireland.
+(11) Prevention and treatment of parastomal hernia: a position statement on behalf of the Association of Coloproctology of Great Britain and Ireland.
 The Association of Coloproctology of Great Britain and Ireland.
 Colorectal Disease.
 2018. https://onlinelibrary.wiley.com/doi/full/10.1111/codi.14249